-JMM Special Issue Call for Papers: Deadline for submissions 20 June 2022
+JMM Special Issue Call for Papers: Final deadline for submissions 1 September 2022

 The Disabling Marketplace

 Guest Editors: Leighanne Higgins, Lancaster University, UK; Katharina C. Husemann, King’s College London, UK; Anica Zeyen, Royal Holloway University of London, UK.